Yems leaves Crawley in wake of racism claims

 The Football Association said on Wednesday it was investigating allegations of discriminatory words and conduct by the 62-year-old.

-The club said Yems will leave immediately by mutual consent.
+The League Two club said Yems will leave immediately by mutual consent.

+Crawley suspended Yems on 23 April, stating the club will "never tolerate racism or discrimination of any kind" after allegations had been reported to them.

+The Professional Footballers' Association is also conducting its own inquiry and providing support to players who have reported claims of racism to them.